MileHacker Logo

 Book accommodations with kitchen facilitiesSelf-catering lowers food costs

-Bring snacks and drinksAvoid buying expensive options at sites
+Bring snacks and drinksAvoid buying expensive alternatives at sites

-Use organized bus tours for solo travelersEfficient touring not having a car
+Use organized bus tours for solo travelersEfficient touring without a vehicle

-Focus on free natural attractionsPrioritize hikes and viewpoints
+Focus on free natural attractionsPrioritize walks in nature and viewpoints

 Cook your own meals if campingUse a Portable camping stove